Iran–Iraq War: Iran accepts the ceasefire

-With the threat of a new and even more powerful invasion, Commander-in-Chief Rafsanjani ordered the Iranians to retreat from Haj Omran, Kurdistan on 14 July.
+With the threat of a new and even more powerful invasion, Rafsanjani ordered the Iranians to retreat from Haj Omran, Kurdistan on 14 July.
 The Iranians did not publicly describe this as a retreat, instead calling it a "temporary withdrawal".
 By July, Iran's army inside Iraq had largely disintegrated.
 Iraq put up a massive display of captured Iranian weapons in Baghdad, claiming they captured 1,298 tanks, 5,550 recoilless rifles, and thousands of other weapons.
 However, Iraq had taken heavy losses as well, and the battles were very costly.

 In July 1988, Iraqi aircraft dropped bombs on the Iranian Kurdish village of Zardan.
-Dozens of villages, such as Sardasht, and some larger towns, such as Marivan, Baneh and Saqqez, were once again attacked with poison gas, resulting in even heavier civilian casualties.
-On 3 July 1988, the USS Vincennes shot down Iran Air Flight 655, killing 290 passengers and crew.
-The lack of international sympathy disturbed the Iranian leadership, and they came to the conclusion that the United States was on the verge of waging a full-scale war against them, and that Iraq was on the verge of unleashing its entire chemical arsenal upon their cities.
+Dozens of villages and towns, such as Marivan, Baneh and Saqqez, were once again attacked with poison gas, resulting in even heavier civilian casualties.
+On 3 July 1988, the USS Vincennes shot down Iran Air Flight 655, killing 290 people.
+The lack of international sympathy disturbed the Iranian leadership, and they came to the conclusion that the U.S. was on the verge of waging a full-scale war against them, and that Iraq was on the verge of unleashing its entire chemical arsenal upon their cities.